victorlobe/Netatalk-Manager/README.md

 ## 🔧 How It Works

-Netatalk Manager uses `brew services` under the hood to control your Netatalk installation.
+Netatalk Utility uses `brew services` under the hood to control your Netatalk installation.
 It checks status using both `brew services list` and `pgrep`, with graceful fallback.

 The UI is built entirely in **Swift + Cocoa**, optimized for clarity and speed.